 Has the AdBlock button vanished from the browser toolbar every time you open Chrome?
 Visit chrome://extensions and see whether AdBlock has been disabled or even uninstalled.
 Either way, it could be an issue with malware, an extension that doesn't like AdBlock, a broken installation of AdBlock, or even Chrome itself.

 Look for malware

-If that doesn't help, look for ad blockers that don't want you to use other ad blockers.
+If AdBlock is still being disabled or uninstalled when you open Chrome, look for ad blockers that don't want you to use other ad blockers.
 One that we know about is the Adblocker Project extension.
 This ad blocker actually uninstalls any others you have.
 It's no longer available in the Chrome Web Store for this reason.
 If you still have it, uninstall it.

 Extensions can become corrupted if something goes wrong in Chrome.
-One indication of a corrupted extension is that its button in the Chrome toolbar changes to a jigsaw puzzle piece.
+One indication of a corrupted extension is that its icon in the Chrome toolbar changes to a jigsaw puzzle piece.
 Chrome disables corrupted extensions.
 You can visit chrome://extensions and try to repair a corrupted extension, but it's better just to reinstall it.

 Chrome also disables extensions when they request new permissions you haven't agreed to allow.
 Some Chrome updates claim AdBlock needs new permissions and disables AdBlock until you accept them.
 We don't know what causes this message to appear.
 AdBlock does not need new permissions.
 You are perfectly safe in accepting the permissions AdBlock requests and allowing Chrome to re-enable AdBlock.

 Have you have accepted the "new" permissions but you still see that notice, and AdBlock is still disabled, every time you start Chrome?
 Reinstalling AdBlock should fix it.

 If the above suggestions haven't helped, the culprit may be Chrome itself.
 Try these troubleshooting steps.